tmgthb/Autonomous-Agents/README.md

 ---

+[Let's Think Dot by Dot: Hidden Computation in Transformer Language Models{(https://arxiv.org/abs/2404.15758)

+- Reviews use of "Filler tokens" instead of CoT.
+Filler token refers to "...".

+---

 [SOPHON: Non-Fine-Tunable Learning to Restrain Task Transferability For Pre-trained Models](https://arxiv.org/abs/2404.12699)

 - SOPHON: Pretraining protection frameworkd to avoid fine-tuning LLMs for adversary tasks, which results overhead cost for restricted domain fine-tuning above training the model from scratch